mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 Function approximation intuition
 --------------------------------

 Here I will use again the **robot cleaning example** described in previous posts.
-This robot moves in a two-dimensional world we called grid-world.
+The robot moves in a two-dimensional world we called gridworld.
 It has only 4 possible actions available (forward, backward, left, right) and its goal is to reach a charger (green cell) and avoid to fall on stairs (red cell).
 I define with $$U(s)$$ our usual utility function, and with $$Q(s,a)$$ the state-action function.
 The grid-world is a discrete rectangular state space, having $$c$$ columns and $$r$$ rows.
 Using a tabular approach we can represent $$U(s)$$  using a table containing $$r \times c = N$$ elements, where $$N$$ represent the total number of states.
 To represent $$Q(s,a)$$ we need a table of size $$N \times M$$, where $$M$$ is the total number of actions.
 In the previous posts I always represented the **lookup tables** using **matrices**.
 As utility function I used a matrix having the same size of the world, whereas for the state-action function I used a matrix having $$N$$ columns (states) and $$M$$ rows (actions).
 In the first case, to get the utility we have to access the location of the matrix corresponding to the particular state where we are.
 In the second case, we use the state as index to access the column in the state-action matrix and from that column we return the utilities of all the available actions.

 ![Function Approximation Lookup Tables]({{site.baseurl}}/images/reinforcement_learning_function_approximation_lookup_tables.png){:class="img-responsive"}